First, Some Good News for Back Sleepers

-For ideal positioning of your head and neck while on your back, you need to fill the space between yourself and the mattress, elevating your head only as high as is needed to achieve a neutral position.
+The best pillow for back sleepers will fill the space between yourself and the mattress, elevating your head only as high as is needed to achieve a neutral position.
 A pillow that’s too thick will cause your head to be elevated too high.
 As a result, your neck is bent upwards, potentially straining muscles, nerves and discs.
 Conversely a pillow that’s too thin will result in an uncomfortable downward bend in your neck.